 A: You will be able to learn about your grades by logging into Gradescope.

 A: Assignments (problem sets and all other reports) will be due at 11:59pm PST on Thursday.

 All students (non-SCPD and SCPD) should submit their assignments electronically via GradeScope.
 Students can typeset or scan their homeworks.
 Simply sign up on the gradescope website and use the course code MRW7PY.
 Please use your Stanford email and ID number if possible.

 It is extremely important that students put answers to each question on a separate page.
 That is answer to Q1.1 goes on page 1, answer to Q1.2 goes to page 2 and so on.
 If you fail to follow this protocol we will not be able to properly grade the assignment.
 To assist with following this protocol, we will provide a solution template (.pdf and .tex).

 All students also need to upload their code at http://snap.stanford.edu/submit.
 Put all the code for a single question into a single file and upload it.

 SCPD students do not need to include the SCPD routing form nor do they need to submit their homework via SCPD.
 Just submit through Gradescope.

 A: SCPD have no trouble finding project partners and perform the work needed.
 We normally use Piazza for SCPD and Stanford students to find project partners.
 Generally, we require at least one person from each project team to attend and present at the poster session.
-If the team is composed of non-local SCPD students, this requirement is waived.
+If the team is composed of non-local SCPD students, the team can do a remote presentation instead.

 Poster session is lots of fun and allows students to go around and see what others have been up to.
 We also get many interesting visitors from industry and research labs.
 If SPCD students can plan their schedule and travel and attend the poster session they won't regret it. :)